What is included in a LIR?

 Surface water quality

-Your report will include any relevant surface water quality information available within a 1 kilometre radius of the property, along with a map showing the locations of monitored sites.
+Your report will include any relevant surface water quality information available within a one kilometre radius of the property, along with a map showing the locations of monitored sites.
 All surface water quality information included in LIRs is searchable using Canterbury Maps.

 Flood hazards